ConduitIO/conduit/docs/processors.md

 ![Pipeline](data/pipeline_example.svg)

-Processors are optional components in a pipeline.
+Processors are **optional** components in a pipeline, i.e. a pipeline can be started without them.
 They can be attached either to a connector or to a pipeline.
-In other words, processors can process:
+In other words, we have following types of processors:
-1. Records coming out of a source connector (if the processors is attached to a source connector)
-2. Records coming into a destination connector (if the processor is attached to a destination connector)
-3. All records flowing through a pipeline (if the processor is attached to a pipeline)

-We'll go a little deeper into the case of _pipeline transforms_ (source and destination transforms are left out for the sake of simplicity).
-At a high-level, source connectors, pipeline transforms and destination connector are laid out as in this image:

-The main point here is that all pipeline transforms are "grouped together".
-Records **from all sources** will be sent to the transform in processor 1, then processor 2 etc. Pipeline transforms are chained in the order in which they were created.
+1. **Source processors**: these processors only receive messages originating at a specific source connector.
+Source processors are created by specifying the corresponding source connector as the parent entity.
+2. **Pipeline processors**: these processors receive all messages that flow through the pipeline, regardless of the source or destination.
+Pipeline processors are created by specifying the pipeline as the parent entity.
+3. **Destination processors**: these processors receive only messages that are meant to be sent to a specific destination connector.
+Destination processors are created by specifying the corresponding destination connector as the parent entity.

 ## Adding and configuring a transform

-Since a transform is a type of processor, all transforms are created through the `processors` endpoint.
+Processors are created through the `/processors` endpoint.
 Here's an example:

 ```json lines
 POST /v1/processors